 A common way of bridging breaks in a top plate is through the use of MST straps.
 Below is table representing their capacity.

 MST straps require 16d nails, though substitutions are allowed.
 For example, as shown in the adjustment factor table below, if a 10d by 1-1/2 nails are used instead of a 16d commons, the strength of the strap must be reduced by 16%.
 This is accomplished by multiplying the value in the table above by 0.84.

 Thus, an MST48 with a tension value of 5,310 pounds is actually worth 4,460 if 10d Ticos are used (0.84 x 5,310).

 High values can also be achieved by using straps made of 2 by 4s.
 If the two top plates are nailed together to form one single member, and the top plate break (either single or doubled) is bridged with a 2 by 4, the value of an MST48 can be achieved by installing 24 12d nails through the 2 by 4 on each side of the break.
 5310/188=28.2.

 The value of a higher strength MST72 strap can be achieve with 36 nails on each side of the break- 6730/188 = 35.8 nails.

 If staples are used, which have a shear value of 80 pounds each and have no potential for splitting, the capacity of this connections is almost limitless.

 Narrow straps such as CS16 used in single top plates have a much lower value.

 There is no reduction from using 10d nails 1-1/2 inch long rather than the 10ds in the catalog.

-This can be greatly increased with a wood 2 by 4 strap.
-If 20 nails are nailed through the 4 foot section of 2×4 on each side of the break, the tension connection will now be worth 3,760 pounds.
+This can be greatly increased with a lumber 2 by 4 strap.
+If 20 nails are nailed through the 4-foot section of 2×4 on each side of the break, the tension connection will now be worth 3,760 pounds.
 If 2 1/2 long staples are used, the capacity of this connection is almost limitless.